Guide To Gaudí’s Surreal La Pedrera, a Masterpiece of Nature

 Metro: Diagonal

-Entry fee: Ticket prices are rather expensive, starting at 28 euros.
-You can see the various options here.
+Entry fee: Seven the basic tickets are rather expensive, starting at 28 euros.
+You can see the various options to choose from here.

 I hope you’ve enjoyed my guide to Gaudi’s La Pedrera.
 You may enjoy these other Barcelona travel guides and resources: